pytorch/glow/docs/ExternalBackend.md

 #### Defined cmake variables

-When an external backend is detected and activated, the following CMake variable is defined:
+When an external backend is detected and activated, the following cmake variable is defined:

 - `EXTERNAL_BACKEND_NAME` : name derived from the external backend directory name.
-Can be used by the backend to name libraries for instance.
+This can be used by the backend to name libraries, for instance.

-There is the possibility to disable an detected external backend by setting the following CMake define to `OFF`:
+There is the possibility to disable an detected external backend by setting the following cmake define to `OFF`:

 - `GLOW_WITH_<BACKEND DIR NAME>`

 #### C++ define

-When an external backend is activated, Glow adds a global C++ compiler define that can be used to enclose backend specific code in the generic Glow source code, based on the activation of this external backend:
+When an external backend is activated, Glow adds a global C++ compiler define that can be used to enclose backend-specific code in the generic Glow source code, based on the activation of this external backend:

 - `GLOW_WITH_<BACKEND DIR NAME>`